Recognizing and Winning Spiritual Warfare

 Often, our battles are not against the forces of this world – sometimes we need to be conquering demons harassing our lives.
-As a spiritual exercise, name a fear, state the message it is giving to you, and then ask the Holy Spirit what the truth is.
+As a spiritual exercise, name a fear, state the message it is giving to you, and then conquer your demons by asking the Holy Spirit what the truth is.
 By doing so, you are conquering demons harassing you.
 What’s the opposite of the fear’s message?
 What is Jesus telling you about it?
 Whatever he says, make sure you don’t stop praying until you hear him assuring you of his love and his involvement.
 And then figure out: What step can you take that means doing the opposite of fear’s message?
 With Jesus’ loving assurance, you can be conquering demons or their influence in your life.

 D.A. posted her excellent testimony: